 \subsection{One-parameter groups}

 Let $\cW$ be a Banach space.
 Recall that a \emph{one-parameter group on $\cW$} is a homomorphism

-It is well known that to every strongly continuous one-parameter group $R(t)$ one can uniquely associate a densely defined operator $B$ called the \emph{generator of $R(t)$}.
-One then writes $R(t) = \e^{-\im t B}$.
+It is well-known that to every strongly continuous one-parameter group $R(t)$ one can uniquely associate a densely defined operator $B$ called the \emph{generator of $R(t)$}, so that $R(t) = \e^{-\im t B}$.
 It can be shown that $\Dom(B)$ is preserved by $R(t)$ and the following equation is true: